Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 November 2025 04.22.27 UTC
+- WIB: Minggu, 2 November 2025 05.25.51 UTC
-- WITA: Minggu, 2 November 2025 05.22.27 UTC
+- WITA: Minggu, 2 November 2025 06.25.51 UTC
-- WIT: Minggu, 2 November 2025 06.22.27 UTC
+- WIT: Minggu, 2 November 2025 07.25.51 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"The only place you find success before work is in the dictionary."

-Kategori: attitude
+Kategori: motivational